William Rufus Shafter: Spanish–American War

 During the hurried attack on El Caney and San Juan Heights, American forces, who had packed the available roads and were unable maneuver, suffered heavy losses from Spanish troops equipped with modern repeating smokeless powder rifles and breech-loading artillery, while the short-ranged black-powder guns of U.S. artillery units were unable to respond effectively.
 Additional casualties were incurred in the actual assault, which was marked by a series of brave but disorganized and uncoordinated advances.
 After suffering some 1,400 casualties, and aided by a single Gatling Gun detachment for fire support, American troops successfully stormed and occupied both El Caney and San Juan Heights.

 The next task for Shafter was the investment and siege of the city of Santiago and its garrison.
 However, the extent of the American losses were becoming known at Shafter's headquarters back at Sevilla (his gout, poor physical condition, and huge bulk did not allow him to go to the front).
 The casualties were delivered not only by messenger report, but also by "meat wagons" delivering the wounded and dying to the hospital.
 Viewing the carnage, Shafter began to waver in his determination to defeat the Spanish at Santiago.
 He knew his troops' position was tenuous, but again had little intelligence on the hardships of the Spanish inside beleaguered Santiago.
 Shafter felt the Navy was doing little to relieve the pressure on his forces.
 Supplies could not be delivered to the front, leaving his men in want of necessities, particularly food rations.
 Shafter himself was ill, and very weak.
 With this view of events, Shafter sent a dramatic message to Washington.
-He suggested that the army should give up its attack and all its gains for the day, and withdraw to safer ground about five miles away.
+He suggested that the army should give up its attack and all its gains for the day, and withdraw to safer ground about 5 mi away.
 Fortunately, by the time this message reached Washington, Shafter changed his mind, and instead renewed siege operations after demanding the Spanish surrender the city and garrison of Santiago.
 With the victory of the U.S. Navy at the Battle of Santiago de Cuba, by Admirals William T. Sampson and Winfield Scott Schley, the fate of the Spanish position at Santiago was sealed.
 Shortly afterward, the Spanish commander surrendered the city.

-'Campaigning in Cuba' by George Kennan, 1899 (available on Gutenberg) presents a totally damning account of Shafter's command in the Cuba campaign by a gifted correspondent who was with the troops from Tampa to return:
+Campaigning in Cuba by George Kennan, 1899, offers a damning account of Shafter's command in the Cuba campaign by a correspondent who accompanied the troops from Tampa until their return: